TurboVega/agon-vdp/src/src/otf_mode.md

 A tile array is intended to be used when the ratio of defined (used) cells to undefined (unused) cells is rather high.
 Since it is implemented as an array, processing it is faster than using a tile map.
+The trade-off is that the entire array is allocated from RAM, so it may be more expensive than a sparse tile map.
 Thus, if you want a set of tiles with a low used-to-unused ratio, consider using a tile map, to avoid wasting space for unused cells.

+Even the a tile array is fully allocated, each cell is just a pointer to the pixel data for some tile bitmap, and that pointer can be NULL, in which case, nothing is drawn for the corresponding cell.
+In that manner, you can create an array that appears to be sparse.
+Such is the case with random-length text lines in the terminal primitive, which is a tile array.

 ## Create primitive: Solid Bitmap
 <b>VDU 23, 30, 14, id; pid; flags; w; h;</b>